 NJ Disorderly Conduct Law

-creates a risk thereof, that individual is guilty of a petty disorderly persons offense.
+If an individual intentionally caused annoyance, alarm, public inconvenience, or recklessly creates a risk thereof, that individual is guilty of a petty disorderly persons offense.
 Such behavior includes either of the following:

 o Engaging in violent, tumultuous behavior, fighting, or threatening